-A natural body detox doesn’t have to be complicated.
+But a natural body detox doesn’t have to be complicated.
 Did you know that you can help your body detoxify on a daily basis in simple ways?
-Here are 31 easy-to-do actions that will guide you towards a healthier lifestyle.

 A word of caution: While each tip on its own is simple, trying to incorporate too many new things into your daily routine all at once is a recipe for none of them to stick.